Evernode1/SkillMesh/README.md

 pytest tests/test.py -v -s
 ```

 Deploys both contracts (Board pointed at Oracle) per session.
-Covers: stats starting at zero, an uncertified candidate correctly failing `is_certified`, strong vs. weak evidence being judged independently, and — the key test — cross-contract gating: an application is rejected before it's even certified in a skill the job doesn't require, and accepted once the candidate holds the required certification.
+Covers: stats starting at zero, an uncertified candidate correctly failing `is_certified`, strong vs. weak evidence being judged independently, cross-contract gating (an application is rejected before it's even certified in a skill the job doesn't require, and accepted once the candidate holds the required certification), multi-position jobs staying open until every vacancy is filled, and the `/profile`-backing views (`get_jobs_posted_by` / `get_jobs_applied_by` / `get_jobs_hired_in`).

 ---